gwhall/Millennial/_posts/2017-12-24-Coffee blog.md

 <br><br>11/21/17
 <br>Ok, today will be an expanded version of yesterday’s experiment.
 For each experiment, we used 10 kg of pergamino in each big blue bucket.
+Traditionally, the stick method has been employed to determine when a lot is ready to be washed.

+<br><iframe width="560" height="315" src="https://www.youtube.com/embed/85oFEAEtkyE" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-Instead of the stick method, we used pH strips to determine when to terminate. (about pH 4).
+<br> However, we used a slightly more modernmethod of pH strips to determine when to terminate. (about pH 4).
 <br><img src="{{ site.github.url }}/assets/img/pH.jpg">

 Over the weekend, I met a very small producer in San Miguel, at Lake Atitlán.
 He told me a tale of the <a href="https://translate.google.com/translate?hl=en&sl=es&u=http://moscamed-guatemala.org.gt/&prev=search">MoscaMed program</a>.
 He had no doubt that the program is a conspiracy, created by México to purposefully spread the Roya in Guatemala to relatively elevate their own industry.